 Start to add the milk to the dough mixture.
 Some add it all at once, while others add it bit by bit.
 Continue to use the dough hooks, but make sure you put them on high speed to knead the dough nicely.

 Is this not great keeping your hand’s dough free?
 Once you think it is mixed well, check the dough to see if it is “spring-y” enough and that it bounces back when your finger touches it.
 If it does bounce back, then your dough is already.

 What are you using the dough for?
 If you are making biscuits, you can simply roll out the dough and cut them out.
-If you are baking bread you can just let it sit and wait for it to raise before you put it in the bread loaf tin.
-If you are making pizza dough you can roll it out and start to add the toppings.
-If you are making scones, then add the currants or raisins to it for some extra flavor.
+When you are baking bread you can just let it sit and wait for it to

 So what did you think of the tutorial?
 Making bread and dough for other products is now a lot less messy with these dough hooks.
 As soon as you put them on your hand mixer, you are good to go.
 One less worry when attempting to clean up the mess you made before with bits of dough all over the kitchen.
 To think, it one time took me an entire week since I did not know how to use dough hook on hand mixer.